Aymen568/Technical_assignement/README.md

   | MAE      | 4.36     |  3.95 |
 | RMSE     | 5.24     | 4.91  |

-The evaluation table showcases the performance of each model, with the Stacked LSTM model demonstrating a strong balance between training and generalization capabilities, making it our chosen model for real-time forecasting
+The evaluation table showcases the performance of each model, with the CNN-LSTM model demonstrating a strong balance between training and generalization capabilities, making it our chosen model for real-time forecasting
-While both models demonstrate promising results, the CNN-LSTM exhibits smoother performance and lower error metrics compared to the stacked LSTM, making it the preferred choice for deployment.